The 10 Best U.S. National Parks for People Over 75, Experts Say

 If you're looking to explore later in life, these parks should be at the top of your list.

 One of the best parts of retired life is the ability to travel.
 Maybe you dream of translucent blue waters and white sand beaches and finally getting some time to relax—or perhaps you'd rather take this time to explore.
-If your adventurous side is calling, maybe you want to check a few U.S. snational parks off of your bucket list.
-In that case, travel experts have the perfect recommendations just for you.
-Read on to discover the eight best national parks to visit if you're over 65.
+If your adventurous side is calling, you might want to check a few U.S. national parks off of your bucket list.
+In that case, travel experts have the perfect recommendations for you—and you'll even find some beaches at these retiree-friendly spots.
+Read on to discover the 10 best national parks to visit if you're over 75.

 A recent study from Aging in Place found that Badlands National Park in South Dakota is the most accessible national park, specifically for those who use wheelchairs.
 There are approximately three wheelchair-friendly trails to explore, and when it's time to grab a bite to eat, you can rest assured that 92.3 percent of restaurants at the park are accessible.

 Beyond these features, Badlands attracts visitors from across the world, offering different options for camping, hiking, or just taking in the park's "rugged beauty."
 You can enjoy it all, whatever your level of mobility.

 If you've always wanted to see the iconic Grand Canyon, it's really never too late.
 This is the second-most accessible national park, per the Aging in Place data, and according to Adam Marland, travel photographer and writer for We Dream of Travel, it's a great option for older adults.

 "The entire South Rim has a paved walkway, but can also be driven," Marland says, noting that this portion of the park tops his to-do list.

 However, he wouldn't recommend the North Rim to visitors with mobility concerns.
 According to the park's website, the North Rim is commonly called the "other side" of the Grand Canyon and is only seen by 10 percent of visitors.